Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-For residential customers, the NEB kWh Credit Program provides kilowatt-hour credits that directly offset your electricity usage on a one-to-one basis.
-Commercial and industrial customers can choose between the kWh credit option or the NEB Tariff Rate Program, which provides dollar credits based on annually-set rates that vary by utility company and customer size.
-For 2025, these tariff rates range from about $0.13 to $0.29 per kWh depending on your utility and customer classification.
-Any unused credits expire after 12 months, so it’s important to size your system appropriately for your annual energy needs.
+The program offers two ways to receive credits: the kWh Credit Program (available to all customers) provides kilowatt-hour credits on your bill, while the Tariff Rate Program (for non-residential customers only) provides dollar credits based on annually-set rates.
+For 2025, tariff rates range from approximately $0.13 to $0.28 per kWh depending on your utility company, customer class, and project type.
+Any unused credits expire after 12 months, so it’s important to size your system appropriately for your energy usage.
+Companies marketing solar projects to residential customers must be registered with the Maine Public Utilities Commission and provide disclosure forms detailing project costs and benefits.

 Ready to start saving with solar?